SALONIJHALANI17/Motive-Driver-App-Reviews-Sentiment-Analysis/README.md

 Motive Driver app Reviews Sentiment Analysis

 ## Project Intro/Objective
-The purpose of this project is doing sentiment analysis of motive driver app reviews data that is collected from Google Play Store & App Store.
+The purpose of this project is doing sentiment analysis on motive driver app reviews data that is collected from Google Play Store & App Store.

 ### Methods Used
 * Data Visualization